tanzim99901/Face_recognition_Raspberry_Pi/README.md

 5) Store the unknown images you want to test the machine with in the "unknown_img" folder.
 6) Run the "Facial_Recognition_Full.py" program from the command line.
 7) Follow the instructions.
 When asked for an image name, type in the name of any image file in the "unknown_img" folder that you want to test.
 8) Voila!
 There you have it.
-Face recognition completed!
+Facial recognition completed!

+# Live Facial Recognition from Raspberry Pi camera

+1) Training is the same as steps 1-4 as before.
+2) Make sure the Camera is connected properly to the Raspberry Pi and it is enabled in the "Raspberry Pi Configuration".
+3) Run the "Live_Facial_recognition.py" program from the command line.
+4) Voila!
+Live facial recognition at your fingertips!